-- If you cancel within 24 hours there with be a 50% charge.
-However, if I am able to find someone to take your slot, then there will be no charge.
+- If you cancel within 48 hours there will be a 50% charge.
+However, if we are able to find someone to take your slot, then there will be no charge.

 - No-shows will be charged at the full rate.
-I have a busy diary, often with a cancellation/waiting list and so someone else could have used your time slot.
+We have a busy diary, often with a cancellation/waiting list and so someone else could have used your time slot.

 What to wear?

-For any issues involving your legs, you are recommended to bring a pair of flexible shorts.
-Your physio will leave the room whilst you change.
+For any issues involving your legs, a pair of flexible shorts is recommended.

-For women with back, neck or arm conditions you are recommended to wear a vest top or sports bra.
+For women with back, neck or arm conditions, a vest top or sports bra is recommended.

-Upper body – Bra for women, topless for men.
+Upper body – Standard clip bra for women, topless for men.